Functional-Genomics/TeachingMaterial/solutions/_aligning_ex2.md

-They correspond to the different annotated transcripts for *Drosophila melanogaster*.
+They correspond to the different annotated transcripts for *Homo sapiens*.